-Application season is officially under way and it's time to get serious about your 2020 plans!
+Application season will soon be under way and it's time to get serious about your 2021 plans!
 If you are a nonresident and considering your options for Wyoming elk, you shouldn't overlook the available antlerless hunts that are available throughout the state.

 In Wyoming there are 2 primary antlerless elk tag categories: Full Price and Reduced Price.
 Other than the obvious cost difference there are are also a few other important things to know about Full vs. Reduced price antlerless tags.

 Full Price antlerless elk tags are listed as "Type 4" or "Type 5" elk licenses and they are priced using the same fee schedule as Antlered or Any Elk tags.
 In Wyoming that means you must additionally choose which draw to apply in.
 The Regular draw is cheaper ($707 tag fee) and typically has more demand.
 The Special draw is more expensive ($1283 tag fee) and as a result the odds of getting a tag are typically better.

 The other important thing to understand about Full Price antlerless licenses is that preference points matter.
 If you apply for a Full Price antlerless (Type 4 or 5) tag as your 1st Choice, and you draw it, you will lose all elk preference points you have accumulated.
 However, if you successfully draw a Full Price antlerless tag as your 2nd or 3rd choice, you will not lose your preference points.

 Reduced Price antlerless elk tags ($303) are listed as "Type 6" or "Type 7" elk licenses and they are offered to encourage additional elk harvest in areas where populations are above objective.
 This is a separate drawing and it occurs after the main Full Price elk draw has completed.